GwynethLlewelyn/gosl-basics/README.md

 Note that the current version can be used as a direct replacement for [W-Hat's name2key](http://w-hat.com/#name2key).
 There is now a 'compatibility mode' with W-Hat: if on the calling URL the extra parameter `"compat=false"` is passed, then cute messages are sent back; if not, then it just sends back the UUID (or the avatar name).
 Further compatibility with W-Hat's database is not built-in.

 To actually _use_ the W-Hat database, you need to download it first and import it.
-This means using the `-import` command (use the `name2key.csv.bz2`version).
+This means using the `--import` command (use the `name2key.csv.bz2`version).
 W-Hat still updates that database daily, so, with some clever `cron` magic, you might be able to get a fresh copy every day to import.
 Note that the database is supposed to be unique by name (and the UUIDs are not supposed to change): that means that you can import the 'new' version over an 'old' version, and only the relevant entries will be changed.
 Also, if you happen to have captured new entries (not yet existing on W-Hat's database) then these will _not_ be overwritten (or deleted) with a new import.
 To delete an old database, just delete the directory it is in.

 Importing the whole W-Hat database, which has a bit over 9 million entries, took on my Mac 1 minute and 38 seconds.
 Aye, that's quite a long time.
 On a shared server, it can be even longer.
 The code has been substantially changed to use `BatchSet` which is allegedly the recommended way of importing large databases, but even in the scenario to consume as little memory as possible, it will break most shared servers, simply because Go's garbage collector will not be fast enough to clean up after each batch is sent — I may have to take a look at how to do this better, perhaps with less concurrency.